 In 2018, Google introduced the Speed Update, which was designed to filter out slow-loading websites from mobile search results for a better user experience.
 To have faster load times, ensure every image is compressed correctly and optimized for quick loading.
 And make sure that the third-party plugins you use aren’t slowing down your site with excessive code (especially your reviews partner!)

-But, page load speed isn’t just important for SEO.
+But, page load speed isn’t just important for product page SEO.
 It also enhances the customer experience on your page.
 Nearly 70% of consumers admit that page speed impacts their willingness to buy from an online retailer.

 How UGC can improve SEO

 According to a Bazaarvoice study, about 63% of brands and retailers consider UGC, like customer ratings and reviews, a key driver of SEO.
 Even just eight reviews on a page can lead to a significant increase in organic traffic.
 New, fresh content is a major component of Google’s ranking criteria.
-So, having a large volume of continuously updated reviews is one of the best things you can do for your product pages.
+So, having a large volume of continuously updated reviews is one of the best things you can do for your product page SEO.

 And, customers writing reviews typically incorporate long-tail keywords that have a lot of value.
 When someone else searches for the same terms found in product reviews, product pages linked with them appear in search results.
 The click-through rate of long-tail keywords is 3-6% higher than broad searches, and they’re also less competitive to rank for than shorter keywords.